IN THIS ISSUE

 Changing an Incomplete Grade

 If you received grades of I (incomplete) for any courses from the spring semester, you are expected to make the work up as quickly as possible.
 The amount of time allowed by a professor for making up an incomplete should be consistent with the length of the your absence(s) in the spring semester.
-The latest deadline by which work must be completed and grade reported is Friday, November 5.
-Petitions for extensions may be considered by the Deans Committee in the Office of Undergraduate Studies only in cases where there are valid extenuating circumstances and a petition with appropriate supporting documentation (usually a letter from your instructor supporting the extension) has been submitted prior to November 5 .
+The latest deadline by which work must be completed and grade reported is Friday, November 5. may be considered by the Deans Committee in the Office of Undergraduate Studies only in cases where there are valid extenuating circumstances and a petition with appropriate supporting documentation (usually a letter from your instructor supporting the extension) has been submitted prior to November 5 .
 Incompletes not completed by the deadline and for which no extension has been approved, will be converted to an F.

 Midterm Grades and Where to Find them in SIS!